 2600C-03 RESIDENT INSPECTOR ACTIVITIES

 In-depth examinations of specialty areas, such as radiological controls, emergency preparedness, and physical security, will be performed by regional inspectors.
 The resident inspectors are expected to be generalists and should concentrate on implementation of the safety-basis commitments and various management control systems such as the conduct of operations, problem identification and resolution, and configuration management systems.
 Resident inspectors will primarily use the resident inspector procedures for guidance and may select from among the fuel facility IPs for additional guidance in the area being examined.
 The resident inspectors are also expected to keep informed of site performance issues, potentially significant events, and other significant activities.
-Most inspections should emphasize the observation and evaluation of ongoing facility operations and supporting activities affecting the safety or safeguards function of facility structures, systems or components that are the most .
+Most inspections should emphasize the observation and evaluation of ongoing facility operations and supporting activities affecting the safety or safeguards function of facility structures, systems or components that are the most risk significant.

 2600C-04 RESIDENT INSPECTOR POLICY